paulc4/my-repo/UsingConcourse.md

   path: my-repo/scripts/test
 ```

 Note that the task is actually executed by a Docker container, so I guess the Concourse VM has Docker installed internally.
-Running Docker each time is pretty slow.

 This task runs the `test` script in `myrepo`.
 Which brings us to resources.